Suggestions, Comments and Complaints

 It would be better at this stage if your complaint could be in writing, but we will take your complaint in any format suitable to yourself.
-Your complaint should be made Please complain as soon as possible after the date of the event. that you are complaining about.
-Complaints can only be accepted if within 12 months of the event.
+Your complaint should be made within 12 months of the event.
+Please complain as soon as possible after the date of the event that you are complaining about.

 When the practice looks into your complaint it aims to: